 - resides in a nursing home or a similar institution;

 - is homeless;

-- has been in receipt of a service pension for 10 years or more and has less than $51 per week (ie $2,652 p.a.) in additional income from any source including disability pension
+- has been in receipt of a service pension for 10 years or more and has a minimal additional income from any source including disability compensation payment

 - is over 80 years of age; or

 - has already provided their tax file number in respect of another payment.

 Please contact Policy.Advisings.Income.Support@dva.gov.au if further information regarding a tax file number exemption is required.

 The Secretary may waive the requirement for a statement of the tax file number of a person's partner or non-illness separated spouse if satisfied that: